-Restore configurations and reduce network downtime
+Restore configurations and reduce network downtime.

-In order to restore configuration files, it is necessary to backup configurations of network devices.
-Backing up configuration files reduces device downtime significantly since users can directly upload a trusted configuration version to the down device directly during an outage.
-A network admin can bring back the device before troubleshooting and finding the root cause provided the right configuration file is backed up.
-Network Configuration Manager provides a simple and affordable one-step implementation solution to have the updated configuration files.
+Before you can restore configuration files, you need to back up your network device configurations.
+Backing up configuration files reduces device downtime significantly since you can upload a trusted configuration version to the down device directly during an outage.
+A network admin can bring back the device before troubleshooting and finding the root cause, provided the right configuration file is backed up.
+Network Configuration Manager provides an affordable, one-step solution for maintaining updated configuration files.
 There are three ways to back up configurations in Network Configuration Manager:

 For example, you can label a stable backup configuration as 'upload during disaster' and easily locate the configuration file with that particular label and restore it during a network disaster.
 Thus, network downtime will be drastically reduced since the admin need not search from among hundreds of configuration files to restore the most suitable configuration version.

-Restore configurations using Baseline configurations
+Restore configurations using baseline configurations.

-How to restore a configuration in Network Configuration Manager?
+How to restore a configuration in Network Configuration Manager.

-Advantages of timely restoration of configuration
+Advantages of Network Configuration Manager’s timely configuration restoration.

 Configuration Restoration - Backup